-Practicing under the IDEA in Schools: When you have to say yes and how to effectively say no
+Practicing Under the IDEA in Schools: When you have to say yes and how to effectively say no

 The Individuals with Disabilities Act (IDEA) and related regulations serve more than 6.5 million children in our nation’s public schools and preserves a free, appropriate public education to children with disabilities.
 The IDEA in combination with Section 504 of the Rehabilitation Act entitles children with disabilities to education programs, services, and accommodations, enveloping an even larger population of children.
 Thus, these laws regulate and guide the evaluation, recommendation, and treatments of the pediatric healthcare practitioner within the public school setting.
 However, with additional laws such as the Every Student Succeeds Act (ESSA) and recent Supreme Court of the United States ruling, interpretation and serving children with special healthcare needs continues to grow in complexity.

-- Identify the basic principles of the laws, regulations and guidelines involved in treatment for children within the school setting.
+- Identify the basic principles of the laws, regulations, and guidelines involved in treatment for children within the school setting.

 - Delineate the evaluation and qualification process for an identified child, the creation and implementation of an IEP and the different levels of service available to appropriate students.